 Principle 4: Give consistently

 Much of the Old and New Testament emphasizes consistent giving.
 The Israelites were instructed to give the firstfruits of their produce.
 Part of this went to support the Levites and Priests so they could focus on ministering to the spiritual needs of the people.
 The New Testament affirms that principle if not the exact amount that should be given.
 Those who have extra are also asked to share with those in need.
-The exhortation to give is so frequent that it’s hard to imagine a Christian with extra money who never gives.
+The exhortation to give is one of the most frequent in the entire Bible.

 Principle 5: Once in awhile, give extravagantly

-Some of Jesus’s greatest praise was reserved for people who gave extravagantly, for example, the woman with the jar of expensive perfume and the old woman who gave “all she had to live on.”
+Some of Jesus’s greatest praise was reserved for people who gave extravagantly, for example, the woman with the jar of expensive perfume and the widow who gave “all she had to live on.”
 Jesus himself followed up a life of consistent giving with the extravagant gift of his life.
 As in principle 2, this looks different for every person.
-We’ll look at examples of extravagant giving including the Tabernacle, the Temple, and the early believers who sold fields or houses to share with Christians in need.
+We’ll look at examples of extravagant giving including the Tabernacle, the Temple, and early Christians who sold fields or houses to share with others in need.

 Principle 6: Don’t hoard

-Most people probably aren’t going to give away everything they own.
-So what should we do with the money we don’t give?
+While some have the calling, and the honor, of giving away everything they own, what if that’s not you?
+What should we do with the money we don’t give?
 The Bible is clear that hoarding is not the way to go.
 Think of the parable of the guy who built bigger barns to “have many years of ease.”
 That very night his life was taken from him and others got what he had stored up.
 But if worldly “investing” looks suspiciously like hoarding, how can we manage our extra in a way that pleases God?
+How do we distinguish excessive hoarding from reasonable preparation for times of need in the future?

 Principle 7: God’s crash-proof economy